Ugo Mazzucchelli: In the mountains

-During the first part of 1944 the little resistance groups based in and around Carrara became more closely networked.
+During the first part of 1944, the little resistance groups based in and around Carrara became more closely networked.
 The "Mazzucchelli unit" co-ordinated, in particular, with the neighbouring group headed up by Ismaele Macchiarini.
-German forces were by now increasingly in control of the cities and major towns, and were aware of the accelerating proliferation of armed resistance cells out of town and for the most part sight.
+German forces were by now increasingly in control of the cities and major towns, and were aware of the accelerating proliferation of armed resistance cells out of town and for the most part out of sight.
 A succession of "sweeps" were undertaken to try to flush out and capture armed anti-fascists, but the mountainous character of the region and the Germans' lack of local knowledge of the terrain provided an ideal backdrop for guerrilla combat, complicating round-up operations undertaken by German and Italian forces operating in support of the newly installed "Social Republic" puppet administration in Rome.
-Nevertheless, during April 1944 Ugo Mazzucchelli was captured by men of the "Reichsführer SS" 16th SS Panzergrenadier Division, and taken with several others to the Malaspina prison in Massa.
+Nevertheless, during April 1944, Ugo Mazzucchelli was captured by men of the "Reichsführer SS" 16th SS Panzergrenadier Division, and taken with several others to the Malaspina prison in Massa.
 The circumstances and precise data of Mazzucchelli's capture are not known.
 According to at least one source, the anti-fascists detained in the prison at Massa during April and May 1944 were at constant risk of being shot without notice.
 Towards the end of May a partisan commando managed to kidnap the son of the director of the prison in which the arrested men were being detained.
-Mazzucchelli, after spending approximately two months in the jail, was one of those released in exchange for the freedom of the partisans' hostage.
+Mazzucchelli, after spending approximately two months in jail, was one of those released in exchange for the freedom of the partisans' hostage.